virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![menu](/img/menu.jpg)</center>

 By default, this menu contains the <b>Uninstall</b> option.
-The rest of listed actions, if there are any, execute operations from the <a href="http://docs.cloudscripting.com/reference/events/#application-level-events" target="_blank">application level events</a> settings.
+The rest of listed actions, if there are any, execute operations from the <a href="http://docs.cloudscripting.com/reference/events/" target="_blank">events</a> settings.

 The used properties for custom menus are the same as for custom buttons.
-Herewith, the appropriate `menu` field (instead of `buttons`) should be specified in order to adjust functionality exactly within the menu list of the Add-ons plank.
+However, the appropriate *menu* field (instead of *buttons*) should be specified in order to adjust functionality exactly within the menu list of the Add-ons plank.

 Sample to set custom buttons within the menu list of the Add-ons plank:
 ``` json